-In the normal course of business, the Company is exposed to gains and losses resulting from fluctuations in foreign currency exchange rates relating to transactions of its international subsidiaries, including certain balance sheet exposures (payables and receivables denominated in foreign currencies) (see Note 11 "Derivatives and Hedging" to the Notes to Consolidated Financial Statements).
+In the normal course of business, the Company is exposed to gains and losses resulting from fluctuations in foreign currency exchange rates relating to transactions of its international subsidiaries, including certain balance sheet exposures (payables and receivables denominated in foreign currencies) (see Note 11 "Derivatives and Hedging" to the Notes to Consolidated Financial Statements in this Form 10-K).
 In addition, the Company is exposed to gains and losses resulting from the translation of the operating results of the Company's international subsidiaries into U.S. dollars for financial reporting purposes.
 As part of its strategy to manage the level of exposure to the risk of fluctuations in foreign currency exchange rates, the Company uses derivative financial instruments in the form of foreign currency forward contracts and put and call option contracts ("foreign currency exchange contracts") to hedge transactions that are denominated primarily in British Pounds, Euros, Japanese Yen, Canadian Dollars, Australian Dollars and Korean Won.
 For most currencies, the Company is a net receiver of foreign currencies and, therefore, benefits from a weaker U.S. dollar and is adversely affected by a stronger U.S. dollar relative to those foreign currencies in which the Company transacts significant amounts of business.

 Foreign currency exchange contracts are used only to meet the Company's objectives of offsetting gains and losses from foreign currency exchange exposures with gains and losses from the contracts used to hedge them in order to reduce volatility of earnings.
 The extent to which the Company's hedging activities mitigate the effects of changes in foreign currency exchange rates varies based upon many factors, including the amount of transactions being hedged.
-The Company generally only hedges a limited portion of its international transactions.
-Foreign currency rates for financial reporting purposes had a significant positive impact upon the Company's consolidated reported financial results in 2010 compared to 2009 (see above, "Certain Factors Affecting Callaway Golf Company" contained in Item 1A and "Results of Operations" contained in Item 7).
+Foreign currency rates for financial reporting purposes had a significant positive impact upon the Company's consolidated reported financial results in 2011 compared to 2010 (see above, "Certain Risk Factors Affecting Callaway Golf Company" contained in Item 1A and "Results of Operations" contained in Item 7).
 The Company does not enter into foreign currency exchange contracts for speculative purposes.
 Foreign currency exchange contracts generally mature within twelve months from their inception.

 The Company does not designate foreign currency exchange contracts as derivatives that qualify for hedge accounting under ASC 815, "Derivatives and Hedging."
 As such, changes in the fair value of the contracts are recognized in earnings in the period of change.
-At December 31, 2010, 2009 and 2008, the notional amounts of the Company's foreign currency exchange contracts used to hedge the exposures discussed above were approximately \$314.2 million, \$101.7 million and \$23.7 million, respectively.
-At December 31, 2010 and 2009, there were no outstanding foreign exchange contracts designated as cash flow hedges for anticipated sales denominated in foreign currencies.
+At December 31, 2011, 2010 and 2009, the notional amounts of the Company's foreign currency exchange contracts used to hedge the exposures discussed above were approximately \$165.5 million, \$314.2 million and \$101.7 million, respectively.
+At December 31, 2011 and 2010, there were no outstanding foreign exchange contracts designated as cash flow hedges for anticipated sales denominated in foreign currencies.

 As part of the Company's risk management procedure, a sensitivity analysis model is used to measure the potential loss in future earnings of market-sensitive instruments resulting from one or more selected hypothetical changes in interest rates or foreign currency values.
-The sensitivity analysis model quantifies the estimated potential effect of unfavorable movements of 10% in foreign currencies to which the Company was exposed at December 31, 2010 through its foreign currency exchange contracts.
+The sensitivity analysis model quantifies the estimated potential effect of unfavorable movements of 10% in foreign currencies to which the Company was exposed at December 31, 2011 through its foreign currency exchange contracts.

-The estimated maximum one-day loss from the Company's foreign currency exchange contracts, calculated using the sensitivity analysis model described above, is \$33.6 million at December 31, 2010.
-The portion of the estimated loss associated with foreign currency exchange contracts that offset the remeasurement gain and loss of the related foreign currency denominated assets and liabilities is \$33.6 million at December 31, 2010 and would impact earnings.
+The estimated maximum one-day loss from the Company's foreign currency exchange contracts, calculated using the sensitivity analysis model described above, is \$18.1 million at December 31, 2011.
 The Company believes that such a hypothetical loss from its foreign currency exchange contracts would be partially offset by increases in the value of the underlying transactions being hedged.